 Abstract.
 Proton-transfer-reaction mass spectrometry (PTR-MS) is widely used in atmospheric sciences for measuring volatile organic compounds in real time.
-In the most widely used type of PTR-MS instruments, air is directly introduced into a chemical
+In the most widely used type of PTR-MS instruments, air is directly introduced into a chemical ionization reactor via an inlet capillary system.
+The reactor has a volumetric exchange time of $\sim 0.1 \, \text{s}$, enabling PTR-MS analyzers to measure at a frequency of 10 Hz.
+The time response does, however, deteriorate if lowvolatility analytes interact with surfaces in the inlet or in the instrument.
+Herein, we present the extended volatility range (EVR) PTR-MS instrument which mitigates this issue.
+In the EVR configuration, inlet capillaries are made of passivated stainless steel, and all wetted metal parts in the chemical ionization reactor are surface-passivated with a functionalized hydrogenated amorphous silicon coating.
+Heating the entire setup (up to 120 °C) further improves the time-response performance.

-- 15 ionization reactor via an inlet capillary system.
-The reactor has a volumetric exchange time of ~0.1 s enabling PTR-MS analyzers to measure at a frequency of 10 Hz.
-The time response does, however, deteriorate if low-volatility analytes interact with surfaces in the inlet or in the instrument.
-Herein, we present the "Extended Volatility Range" (EVR) PTR-MS instrument which mitigates this issue.
-In the EVR configuration, inlet capillaries are made of passivated stainless steel and all wetted metal parts in the chemical ionization reactor are surface-passivated with a functionalized hydrogenated amorphous silicon - 20 coating.
-Heating the entire set-up (up to 120°C) further improves the time-response performance.
-We carried out time-response performance tests on a set of 29 analytes having saturation mass concentrations C0 in the range between 10-3 and 105 μg m-3.
-1/e-signal decay times after instant removal of the analyte from the sampling flow were between 0.2 and 90 s for gaseous analytes.
-We also tested the EVR PTR-MS instrument in combination with the CHARON particle inlet, and 1/e-signal decay times were in the range between 5 and 35 s for particulate analytes.
-We show on a set of exemplary - 25 compounds that the time-response performance of the EVR PTR-MS instrument is comparable to that of fastest flow tube chemical ionization mass spectrometers that are currently in use.
+We carried out time-response performance tests on a set of 29 analytes having saturation mass concentrations C^0 in the range between 10^{-3} and $10^5\,\mu\mathrm{g\,m^{-3}}$.
+The 1/e-signal decay times after instant removal of the analyte from the sampling flow were between 0.2 and 90 s for gaseous analytes.
+We also tested the EVR PTR-MS instrument in combination with the chemical analysis of aerosols online (CHARON) particle inlet, and 1/e-signal decay times were in the range between 5 and 35 s for particulate analytes.
+We show on a set of example compounds that the time-response performance of the EVR PTR-MS instrument is comparable to that of the fastest flow tube chemical ionization mass spectrometers that are currently in use.
 The fast time response can be used for rapid (~ 1 min equilibration time) switching between gas and particle measurements.
 The CHARON EVR PTR-MS instrument can thus be used for real-time monitoring of both gaseous and particulate organics in the atmosphere.
-Finally, we show that the CHARON EVR PTR-MS instrument also rapidly detects highly oxygenated species (with up to eight oxygen atoms) in particles formed - 30 by limonene ozonolysis.
+Finally, we show that the CHARON EVR PTR-MS instrument also rapidly detects highly oxygenated species (with up to eight oxygen atoms) in particles formed by limonene ozonolysis.